heber-silva/CKA-Obsidian-Vault/Workloads/Pods/Init Container.md

 A Pod cannot be `Ready` until all init containers have succeeded.
 The ports on an init container are not aggregated under a Service.
 A Pod that is initializing is in the `Pending` state but should have a condition `Initialized` set to false.

-If the Pod [restarts](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#pod-restart-reasons), or is restarted, all init containers must execute again.
+If the Pod [](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#pod-restart-reasons), or is restarted, all init containers must execute again.

 Changes to the init container spec are limited to the container image field.
 Directly altering the `image` field of an init container does _not_ restart the Pod or trigger its recreation.
 If the Pod has yet to start, that change may have an effect on how the Pod boots up.

-For a [pod template](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) you can typically change any field for an init container; the impact of making that change depends on where the pod template is used.
+For a [](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) you can typically change any field for an init container; the impact of making that change depends on where the pod template is used.

 Because init containers can be restarted, retried, or re-executed, init container code should be idempotent.
 In particular, code that writes into any `emptyDir` volume should be prepared for the possibility that an output file already exists.